-- Emergency Management of Severe Trauma (EMST) or Advanced Trauma Life Support (ATLS).
-Advanced trainees (defined in DRHM Fellowship Pathway Regulations section 3.10) can complete Emergency Trauma Management (ETM) course. - Advanced Cardiac Life Support (ACLS).
+- Emergency Management of Severe Trauma (EMST).
+Advanced trainees (defined in DRHM Fellowship Pathway Regulations section 3.10) can complete Emergency Trauma Management (ETM) course.
+Validity of the certificate is five years. - Advanced Cardiac Life Support (ACLS).
 This needs to be a New Zealand Resuscitation Council (NZRC) Certificate of Resuscitation and Emergency Care (CORE) Advanced course and taken through an RNZCGP-endorsed provider.
-The Primary Response in Medical Emergencies (PRIME) course can be taken as an alternative. - 3.
+The Primary Response in Medical Emergencies (PRIME) course can be taken as an alternative.
+Validity of the certificate is three years. - 3.
 Advanced Paediatric Life Support (APLS) or Paediatric Advanced Life Support (PALS).
+Validity of the certificate is five years. - 4.
+Newborn Life Support (NLS) Advanced.
+Validity of the certificate is five years.